jimmystewpot/dns-preload/README.md

 dns-preload --help
 Usage: dns-preload <command>

-Preload a series of Domain Names into a DNS server from a yaml configuration
+Preload a DNS cache with a list of hostnames from a YAML configuration file.

 Flags:
   -h, --help        Show context-sensitive help.
+      --delay=0s    How long to wait until the queries are executed

 Commands:
-  all      preload all of the following types from the configuration file cname    preload only the cname entries from the configuration file hosts    preload only the hosts entries from the configuration file, this does an A and AAAA lookup mx       preload only the mx entries from the configuration file ns       preload only the ns entries from the configuration file txt      preload only the txt entries from the configuration file
+  all       preload all of the following types from the configuration file cname     preload only the cname entries from the configuration file hosts     preload only the hosts entries from the configuration file, this does an A and AAAA lookup mx        preload only the mx entries from the configuration file ns        preload only the ns entries from the configuration file txt       preload only the txt entries from the configuration file config    generate an empty configuration file to stdout

-Run "./dns-preload <command> --help" for more information on a command.
+Run "dns-preload <command> --help" for more information on a command.
 ```

 all of the commands above have the same flags.